captainigweh12/rejection-hero/README.md

   - **Yes**: Track when people say yes to your requests (Red color)
   - **No**: Track rejection experiences - the core of growth!
 (Green color)
   - **Activity**: Track completed actions and milestones (Blue color)
-  - Visual cards with color-coded icons for each outcome
+  - Compact visual cards with color-coded icons for each outcome
 - **Growth Achievements System** 🌟:
   - Earn gold stars for every journal entry
   - Automatic achievement generation on save